 Shrovetide starts the preparation for Easter.
 On Shrove Tuesday, Finns go sledding and eat shrove buns, which contain, among other things, whipped cream.

-The death of Jesus is commemorated on Good Friday.
-Jesus’ resurrection is celebrated on Easter Sunday.
+The death of Jesus is commemorated in church on Good Friday.
+The resurrection of Jesus is celebrated on Easter Sunday.
 After Sunday, celebrations continue on Easter Monday, or the second Easter Day.
 Lamb is a traditional Finnish Easter food, as are chocolate eggs and mämmi, a traditional Easter dessert.

 The roots of Ascension Day are in Christianity.
 It is a celebration of Jesus’ ascension to heaven.
 Ascension Day is celebrated 40 days after Easter.